atolye15/checklist/checklists/coding-life-cycle-of-a-jira-issue.md

 - [ ] Push your changes

 - [ ] Create a new PR
-You may mention the issue name on PR title.
+You may mention the issue name on PR title

 - [ ] Assign relevant people to PR